 - Once the onions turn soft, add tomatoes.

-- Cook until the tomatoes for about ten minutes until they soften.
+- Cook for about 10 minutes, or until the tomatoes soften.